-Though American Idol is currently airing its 13th season, this is the first time an openly gay contestant, Emkay Nobilette, has made it into the top 30.
+Though American Idol is currently airing it’s 13th season, this is the first time an openly gay contestant, named Emkay Nobilette, has made it into the top 30.

-American Idol season two runner up Clay Aiken came out to People magazine in 2008 after becoming a father and Adam Lambert came out after his stint on the show.
+American Idol season two runner up Clay Aiken came out to People Magazine in 2008 after becoming a father.
 Perhaps Emkay Nobilette will be the first openly gay American Idol winner!

 Emkay sang her version of Bon Iver’s “The A-Team” in a “quiet storm” of a performance for her final judgement.